benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ## Method not found

-It's a very simple thing, but Gin (with the default configuration used by the tutorial code, at any rate) returns status 404 Not Found instead of 405 Method Not Allowed when the URL is valid but the method is not found.
+It's a very simple thing, but Gin (with the default configuration used by the tutorial code) returns status 404 Not Found instead of 405 Method Not Allowed when the URL is valid but the method is not found.

 As shown in the [routing code](#standard-library), I've changed this to return an HTTP 405 status in those cases.

 ## Testing

-I've added many tests of the server, that test all endpoints, as well as error behavior, validation issues, and so on.
+I've added many tests of the server: these test all endpoints, as well as error behavior, validation issues, and so on.

-Test coverage (via `go test -cover`) shows that I've tested all the code except a hard-to-test part of the `writeJSON` error handling (which will never happen in practice).
-In general, I don't think aiming for 100% test coverage is a reasonable goal, but it was nice how easy here to get so much coverage.
+Test coverage (via `go test -coverprofile`) [shows](/writings/web-service-stdlib-coverage.html) that I've tested all the code except the bare-bones `main` function and a hard-to-test part of the `writeJSON` error handling (which will never happen in practice).
+In general, I don't think aiming for 100% test coverage is a reasonable goal, but it was nice how easy it was here to cover so much.

 The tests all follow the same basic pattern: create a test server, execute one or more requests against an [`httptest.ResponseRecorder`](https://pkg.go.dev/net/http/httptest#ResponseRecorder), and then ensure that the response is correct -- status code and JSON data.